TV Wall Mounting Cost

 workman checking wall

 You will also need to have an extra person on hand who can help you lift the TV onto the bracket when the time comes.
-You don't want to make the mistake of trying to do this on your own and dropping the TV.
+Trying to do this alone is the most common cause of dropped or damaged TVs.

 Types of TV Wall Mounts